St. John’s in the 20th Century and Today

 St John’s in the Twenty-first Century

-From 2002, the conduct of the mid-morning Sunday service adopted a more contemporary style.
-Musical support was provided by a band with a singing group rather than a robed choir.
-The Sunday evening service moved to the choir stalls allowing a more intimate, informal approach.
+From 2002, the mid-morning Sunday service adopted a more contemporary style, in both liturgy and music.
+The robed choir was replaced with a more informal singing group.
 In 2003 the front few rows of pews were moved from the nave to the western gallery, and a platform extending across the width of the chancel steps was constructed in the crossing creating a versatile space for liturgical, dramatic, choral, orchestral and other musical presentations.
-A retractable projection screen, incorporating heritage Arts and Crafts Style carvings in its pelmet, was installed above the organ console facing the nave, and also a data projector, sound desk and electronics.
-The narthex became a play area and “crying room” for very young children.

-Today, the parish’s ministries include programs for children and youth, and programs for small groups for adults young and old, community service, prayer ministry and particular needs’ ministries.
+Today, as part of the wider All Saints Network, St. John’s ministries include programs for children and youth, small groups for adults young and old, community service, prayer ministry and particular needs’ ministries.

 From 2019, St. John’s Church, along with the former parish of St. Leonard’s (St. Peter’s Church) and former Riverlinks centres (St. Aidan’s, St. David’s, St. Mary Magdalene at George Town and some smaller country churches) has become part of the All Saints Anglican Network, ministering to the northern area.
-By early 2020, centres of worship for the Network are at George Town, Barney’s (Newnham), South East (based at St. Leonard’s Primary School) and St. John’s.
+In 2026, centres of worship for the Network are at George Town, Barney’s (Newnham), and St. John’s.
+Active consideration was being given in mid-2026 towards a church plant based at the St. Aidan’s Church site in East Launceston.